-A not so august August
+A Not-So-August August

 I took over a new codebase at the start of the month.
 Yay!
 Well, it was for about the first day.
 The codebase has the highest WTF Factor™ I have come across.
 I have literally used up my expletives quota in the last 4 weeks.
 Part of the reason why rails is so easy to pickup is its “convention over configuration”.
 Once you’ve picked it up, you can usually jump into any rails codebase and be immediately at home.
-Each project will usually break that convention in some way, but as long as enough care is taken, a new dev can be onboarded very quickly.
+Each project will usually break from that convention in some way, but as long as enough care is taken, a new dev can be onboarded very quickly.
 This one, this one is special and not in a good way.

 The repo README?
 Never got an update after rails new